 Residential properties aren’t the only ones that need to be maintained.
 Some commercial property owners turn to property management firms to help organize them and keep the properties in good repair.
 While similar to the residential process for property management, there are a few key differences.

-What is typically included in property management cost for a commercial property?
+What is typically included in the property management cost for a commercial property?

 To compare with the residential property management process, we’ll once again highlight what we cover in our commercial property management at Buttonwood.